Milky Way and Night Landscape

 Capturing detail in both the landscape and sky

-Photographing the Milky Way, stars, planets, moon, moonlit landscapes, meteors, Northern Lights and other celestial phenomena
+Photographing the Milky Way, stars, planets, the moon, meteors, Northern Lights and other celestial phenomena

 Shooting long exposures by ambient light, from seconds- to hours-long